 Start standing tall on two feet.

-Sit the hips back to put hands down on ground in front of your feet.
+Sit the hips back to put hands down on the ground in front of your feet.

 Walk out with your hands to a straight arm plank position.

 At top of the push-up, find a downward dog position.

 From downward dog, walk hands back into feet and stand up tall.